 Of course, if a flight does have extra seats available, a family flying with a lap child and car seat might be allowed to use one of the extra seats for that child–and for no additional fee.
-It does happen, particularly when customer service-savvy airline personnel see this opportunity present itself, and it’s happened to me on more than one occasion.
-Perhaps that’s even how the Schear family had aquired a seat for their youngest child on the outbound flight.
+It does happen, particularly when customer service-savvy airline personnel see this opportunity present itself, and it’s happened to me on more than one occasion (thank you, airline angels).
+Perhaps that’s even how the Schear family had acquired a seat for their youngest child on the outbound flight.
 But the fact remains that if you want to ensure you have a seat for your child under 2, you’d better pay for it–and make sure it’s reserved in his name and not someone else’s in the family.

 Previous post (how ironic!): Five Things You Should Know Before Flying With a Car Seat

 You might also like: Seven Easy Ways to Get Your Car Seat to the Gate